HotelQuickly/WeAreHiring/additional-info/living-costs-in-BKK.md

 In case you want to relocate to Bangkok, here's an overview of the living costs you can expect.

+**Disclaimer:** there's no *one size fits all,* thus the numbers below reflect our personal experience from living in Bangkok for 1.5 years.
+To compare two cities, check also [comparison on Numbeo.com](http://www.numbeo.com/cost-of-living/comparison.jsp).

 # Food

 During the weekdays we have street food and on weekends go for a restaurant.